Wilderness First Responder (WFR)

 Certification

 Successful course completion earns you a National Association for Search and Rescue (NASAR) WFR certification, a Health and Safety Institute (HSI) BLS certification, and a HSI Epinephrine Auto-Injector certifications.
-All certifications are valid for two years.
+The WFR certification is valid for 3-years and the BLS and EPI certifications are valid for 2-years.

 Cost

-$895 Tuition and Materials (Field Guide, Handouts, Case Studies, First Aid Kit, Pocket Face Mask)
+$895 Tuition and Materials (Pre-Course Materials, Field Guide, First Aid Kit, CPR Mask)

 Registration and Policies

-To register for an upcoming class, click the button below.
-Or, you can call Kevin Dunkak at (970) 729-2779 and register over the phone.
+To register for an upcoming class, click the registration button below.
+You can also call Kevin Dunkak at (970) 729-2779 and register over the phone.

 Required Equipment